Class of 2024

 - Hometown: Kitwe, Zambia

 Bupe Lughano Kabaghe is a passionate gender and political activist from Kitwe, Zambia.
 Her interests lie in African politics, gender equality advocacy, education, and entrepreneurship.
-She is an alumnus of the African Leadership Academy (ALA) Class of 2018.
-During her time at ALA, Lughano served as secretary of Student Government, head residential assistant, and member of the Anzisha Prize Team (a premier award for young African Entrepreneurs).
-While still a student at ALA, Lughano also interned at the National Assembly Parliament of Zambia.
-She was the London School Business ALA Scholar in 2019 and has worked with different organizations such as the 25 May Movement, Zimbabwe and the Women’s Economic Empowerment Project, Zambia (WEEP).
-Lughano is the founder of Abana Afrika (Children of Africa), a youth empowerment organization that provides entrepreneurial leadership training to youth in Zambia and around Africa and held her first entrepreneurial camps at Kalulushi Trust School (where she served as head girl in 2017) and WEEP in 2019.
+She is an alumnus of the African Leadership Academy (ALA) where she was awarded the Leadership Award.
+During her time at ALA, Lughano served as secretary of Student Government, head residential assistant, and member of the Anzisha Prize Team (a premier award for young African entrepreneurs).
+While still a student at ALA, Lughano interned at the National Assembly Parliament of Zambia and has worked with different organizations such as the 25 May Movement, Zimbabwe, and the Women’s Economic Empowerment Project, Zambia (WEEP).
+Lughano is the founder of Abana Afrika (Children of Africa), a youth empowerment organization that provides entrepreneurial leadership training to youth in Zambia.
+She held her first entrepreneurial camps at Kalulushi Trust School (where she served as head girl in 2017) and WEEP in 2019.
 She spent her Social Justice summer working to build her non-profit in Zambia.

 - Areas of Study: Economics